-- 110. Introduction to Information Systems (3 sem. hrs.).
 An introduction to contemporary information systems and their uses throughout global organizations.
-Emphasis is on the key components of information systems people, software, hardware, data, and communication technologies, and how these components can be integrated and managed to create competitive advantage.
+Emphasis is on the key components of information systems - people, software, hardware, data, and communication technologies, and how these components can be integrated and managed to create competitive advantage.
 Students will gain an understanding of how information is used in organizations and how IT enables improvement in quality, speed, and agility.
 This course also introduces systems and development concepts, technology acquisition, and various types of application software that have become prevalent or are emerging in modern organizations and society.
-(Fall and Spring) - 314.
-Database Management (3 sem. hrs.).
+(Fall and Spring)

+314. Database Management 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 An introduction to databases which focuses on the various uses of database management systems as well as the design, development and administration of such databases.
 Databases in a microcomputer environment will be emphasized.
 Students with credit in CPS 314 are not eligible to receive credit for this course.
 Prerequisite: CPS 201.
 (Fall, odd-even years)